subh-775/Artistic-Prompt-AI/README.md

 ## 🚀 Motivation

-Despite advancements in AI image generation, there are **no large language models (LLMs)** or image-generating models capable of achieving perfect text placement in images like movie posters.
+Despite advancements in AI image generation, there are Currently, **no large language models (LLMs)** or image-generating models capable of achieving perfect text placement in images like movie posters.
 Existing models often:
 - Make **mistakes in text placement**, leading to poor visual aesthetics.
-- Introducing **spelling or formatting errors** in the text.
+- or Introducing **spelling or formatting errors** in the text.

 Our project tackles these challenges by combining **state-of-the-art AI models** and a carefully curated training pipeline to develop a model that excels in:
 1. Generating high-quality images.